 Natural Resources

 Home to the most abundant tropical climates on earth, Southeast Asia is rich with vital natural resources.
 With exporting empires in palm oil, timber, and natural rubber, the region is bountiful, but therefore at risk of unethical harvesting practices.
-New investors can look forward to being leaders in sustainable enterprise while tapping into these incredible resources.
+New investors can look forward to being leaders in sustainable enterprises while tapping into these incredible resources.

 Natural Resources in Southeast Asia

-The seas of Southeast Asian hold abounding reserves of oil and natural gas.
+The seas of Southeast Asia hold abounding reserves of oil and natural gas.
 Southeast Asia produces some of the world’s most important natural resources such as timber, mahogany, natural rubber, palm-oil, copra and other coconut products.
 Like the region’s currently unsustainable fishing practices, the farming of natural resources creates opportunity for new investments to establish eco-minded practices, with ample support from the public.

 Key Resources